huggingface/transformers/docs/source/add_new_model.md

 #### Get familiar with the original repository.

 Successfully running the official pretrained model in the original repository is often **the most difficult** step.
-From our experience, it is very important to spend some time to get familiar with the original codebase.
+From our experience, it is very important to spend some time getting familiar with the original codebase.
 You should find out

-	- Where to find the pretrained weights ?
+	- Where to find the pretrained weights?
-	- How to load the pretrained weights into its corresponding model ?
+	- How to load the pretrained weights into the corresponding model?
-	- How to run the tokenizer independently from the model ?
+	- How to run the tokenizer independently from the model?
-	- Trace one forward pass so that you know which classes and functions are required for a simple forward pass ?
+	- Trace one forward pass so that you know which classes and functions are required for a simple forward pass?
 		.
 Usually, you only have to reimplement those functions.
 	- Be able to locate the important components of the model: Where is the model class?
 Are there submodel classes, *e.g.* EncoderModel, DecoderModel?
 Where is the self-attention layer?